javascript-tutorial/en.javascript.info/1-js/05-data-types/01-primitives-methods/article.md

 But, these features come with a cost!

 Objects are "heavier" than primitives.
 They require additional resources to support the internal machinery.
-But as properties and methods are very useful in programming, JavaScript engines try to optimize them to reduce the additional burden.

 ## A primitive as an object